FRI-Energy-Analytics/alaska/README.md

 #### Install

 To install the package first clone the repository to your local machine.
 Then `cd` into the repository and create a virtual environment with `conda env create -f environment.yml`.
 Next activate the environment with `conda activate alaska`.
-From inside the `alaska` virtual environment run `python setup.py install` and it will install the latest version of `alaska` and all the dependencies except for PyTorch.
+From inside the `alaska` virtual environment and in the `alaska` top-level directory run `pip install .` and it will install the latest version of `alaska` and all the dependencies except for PyTorch.
 To install PyTorch go to [https://pytorch.org/](https://pytorch.org/) and select the version of PyTorch that is compatible with your machine.
 PyTorch is only required if you want to use the pointer generator model to alias mnemonics (~10% of log mnemonics need the pointer generator model).

 #### Sample Usage